 Strict adherence to instructions issued by technical, supervisory or academic staff is required due to the need to ensure effective and safe practice in these facilities.
 Misconduct or disregard for instructions will be referred to the relevant disciplinary procedure.
-(Approved by Senate Rules Comm wef 2014/10)

-Students must adhere to instructions issued by technical, supervisory or academic staff regarding the specific Dress code required during practicals.
+Students must adhere to instructions issued by technical, supervisory or academic staff regarding the specific dress code required during practicals.
 Non-compliance will result in the student being denied access to the venue.